Full disclosure: This post contains affiliate links. ?

 Mondly is a language learning app that claims to help you “play your way to a new language” and get you speaking “faster than anyone else.”
 It’s been designed by combining principles of neuroscience with cutting edge technologies.

 Alex Iliescu and Tudor Iliescu founded Mondly in 2013.
 The company is headquartered in Brasov, Romania and the team behind the app is always growing.
-According to their website, they currently have over 40 million users.
+According to their website, at the time of writing they have over 40 million users.

 The Mondly app uses a combination of course materials, augmented reality (AR), and chatbots to help learners master a new language.
-They currently support 33 languages that can be used in any combination.
+They currently support 41 languages that can be used in any combination.
 This means that you don’t necessarily need to learn from English.
 Instead, you can learn Russian through French, Thai through Spanish, or whatever other combination best suits your needs.
+It’s most recent additions include Bengali, Catalan, Latin, Latvian, Lithuanian, Slovak, Tagalog, and Urdu.

 The Different Ways to Learn a Language with Mondly